In Conversation | Lucy Russell x Clementine Myers

 My work directly responds to my client’s unconscious mind through hypnosis.
 For this reason, the approach has also been described as ‘self generated’– that the therapeutic process is not being ‘done to them’ but ‘with them,’ which I feel is a good summation.
 You don’t need to subscribe to a system or ideology, you don’t need to imbibe anything or even to have the words to explain what you are experiencing for hypnotherapy to be successful.
 I think this is liberating - it is about you, your psyche, your perception, your feelings and your reality.
 For this reason each appointment is a unique experience in and of itself.

-I pay attention to language - be it verbal, physical or symbolic - and induce hypnosis to create an opening to the outcome my client desires.
+I pay attention to language - be it verbal, physical or symbolic - and induce hypnosis to create an opening to achieve the outcome my client desires.
 This outcome is defined in the context of the issue from the outset in order to contain the work and tangibly track progress - the rest is responsive and revelatory.

 By working directly inward, by going to the root, clearance can be given to swift and epiphanous change that is often quite as unexpected for me as it is for my client.
 This is the uniqueness of the work.